 All well and good, but, as the history of communist countries has shown, there are not many followers of Marx who are willing to settle for a world where no economic calculation is possible, and therefore where production collapses and universal starvation ensues.

-Substituting in Marx for God’s will or the Hegelian dialectic of the world-spirit or the absolute idea, is monist materialism, in its central assumption, as Molnar puts it, “that the universe consists of matter plus some sort of one-dimensional law immanent in matter.”
-In that case, “man himself is reduced to a complex but manipulable material aggregate, living in the company of other aggregates, and forming increasingly complex super aggregates called societies, political bodies, churches.”
+Substituting in Marx for God’s will or the Hegelian dialectic of the world–spirit or the absolute idea, is monist materialism, in its central assumption, as Molnar puts it, “that the universe consists of matter plus some sort of one–dimensional law immanent in matter”.
+In that case, “man himself is reduced to a complex but manipulable material aggregate, living in the company of other aggregates, and forming increasingly complex super aggregates called societies, political bodies, churches”.
 The alleged laws of history, then, are derived by scientific Marxists as supposedly evident and immanent within this matter itself.

 The Marxian process toward utopia, then, is man acquiring insights into his own true nature, and then rearranging the world to accord with that true nature.
-Engels, in fact, explicitly proclaimed the Hegelian concept of the man-God: “Hitherto the question has always stood: What is God? — and German [Hegelian] philosophy has resolved it as follows: God is man.… Man must now arrange the world in a truly human way, according to the demands of his nature.”
+Engels, in fact, explicitly proclaimed the Hegelian concept of the man–God:

-But this process is rife with self-contradictions; for example, and centrally, how can mere matter gain insights into his (its?) nature?
+But this process is rife with self–contradictions; for example, and centrally, how can mere matter gain insights into his (its?) nature?
 As Molnar puts it, “for how can matter gather insights?
-And if it has insights, it is not entirely matter, but matter plus.”
+And if it has insights, it is not entirely matter, but matter plus”.

 In this allegedly inevitable process, of arriving at the proletarian communist utopia after the proletarian class becomes conscious of its true nature, what is supposed to be Karl Marx’s own role?
 In Hegelian theory, Hegel himself is the final and greatest world–historical figure, the man–God of man–Gods.
 Similarly, Marx in his view stands at a focal point of history as the man who brought to the world the crucial knowledge of man’s true nature and of the laws of history, thereby serving as the “midwife” of the process that would put an end to history.
 Thus Molnar: